List of Pinus species: Section Parrya

 Section Parrya has one to five needles per fascicle.
-The seeds either have articulate (jointed) wings or no wings at all.
-In all species except for P. nelsonii, the fascicle sheaths curl back to form a rosette before falling away.
-The cones have thick scales and release the seeds at maturity.
+The seeds have articulate (jointed) wings; in most, the wing is vestigial, and remains attached to the cone scale when the seed is released apparently wingless.
+In all species, the fascicle sheaths curl back to form a rosette before falling away.
+The cones have thick scales (thin in subsection Balfourianae) and release the seeds at maturity.
 This section is native to the southwestern United States and Mexico.